victorjoh/lions-pride-inn/README.md

 * "Conjured" items degrade in Quality twice as fast as normal items.
 Conjured items are identified by having a name that starts with "Conjured".

-You are not allowed to change the signatures of any of the methods or constructors that already exist since there is a lot of other code that is using this piece of code.
-You are allowed to change everything else like adding additional methods and classes, modifying the code within the existing methods method or add new third party libraries.
+**You are not allowed to change the signatures of any of the methods or constructors that already exist.** We imagine that there is a lot of other code that is using this piece of code, and by changing the signatures we would affect other untested code which is too risky. **You are also not allowed to change the implementation of getTemperature in the Freezer or the Fridge classes.**

+You are allowed to change everything else like adding additional methods, constructors and classes.
+You can modify the code within the existing methods or add new third party libraries.
 But everything has to still work as before with the exception of conjured items.

 ## Strategy
 The basic strategy we will use is: